On efficiently solvable cases of Quantum k-SAT: Quantum SAT and parameterized algorithms

 \begin{rem} If $k=2$, then $G$ (as defined in Lemma~\ref{lem:p}) is an ordinary graph and the construction of $p$ can be understood topologically in terms of the geometric realization $|G|$ of the standard simplicial set defined by $G$.
 Assume for simplicity that $G$ is connected.
 Then the universal cover $\widetilde{|G|}$ is the geometric realization of a (possibly infinite) tree.
 Moreover, the geometric realization of $p$ is the restriction of the canonical covering map $\widetilde{|G|}\to |G|$ to the closure of a fundamental domain for the canonical action of $\pi_1(|G|)$ on $\widetilde{|G|}$. \end{rem}

-One of the ``parameters'' in our parameterized approach will be the \emph{radius} of a transfer filtration, defined next.
+\paragraph{Radius of transfer filtration.} One of the ``parameters'' in our parameterized approach will be the \emph{radius} of a transfer filtration, defined next.
 The concept is reminiscent of radii of graphs, and roughly measures ``how far'' an edge is from the foundation of $b$ vertices with respect to the filtration.

 \begin{definition}[Radius of transfer filtration] Let $G$ be a hypergraph admitting a transfer filtration $G_0\subseteq \cdots \subseteq G_m=G$ of type $b$.
 Consider the function (whose existence is guaranteed by Remark \ref{rem:r}) $r:\{0,\ldots,m\}\to \{0,\ldots,m-1\}$ such that $r(0)=0$ and $r(i)$ is the smallest integer such that $|E_i\setminus V(G_{r(i)})|= 1$ for all $i\in\{1,\ldots,m\}$.
 The {\it radius of the transfer filtration $G_0\subseteq \cdots \subseteq G_m=G$ of type $b$} is the smallest integer $\beta$ such that $r^\beta(i)=0$ $\forall i\in \{1,\ldots,m\}$ ($r^\beta$ denotes the composition of $r$ with itself $\beta$ times).
 The {\it type $b$ radius of $G$} is the minimum value $\rho(G,b)$ of $\beta$ over the set of all possible transfer filtrations of type $b$ on $G$. \end{definition}